-The Blue Jays sign Russell Martin to a 5-year, $82 million contract.
-I was on holiday at the time, but I remember being surprised that we spent that much money.
+The Blue Jays signed Russell Martin to a 5-year, $82 million contract.
+I was on holiday then, but I remember being surprised we spent that much money.
 It seemed out of character for the team.

 Martin played four seasons with the Jays, hitting .225/.336/.399 with 66 home runs.

-We traded him to the Dodgers for Ronny Brito and Andrew Sopko.
-Both are still listed with the Jays.
+We traded him to the Dodgers for Ronny Brito and Andrew Sopko (neither made it to the majors).